35percent/11tystarter/src/posts/aylesham-centre-planning-application-rejected.md

 The decisions were taken after a marathon meeting on Tues evening (15 July), lasting nearly six hours.
 The Committee unanimiously endorsed the single reason for refusing the application, presented to them by their planning officers, adding two of their own, plus a further requirement that one issue be returned to them for a final decision.

-SHAPE and ACA pledge to join the fight.

 Southwark Council say no to Berkeley Homes - the reasons for refusal

-The three reasons that Southwark will give the Inquiry for their decision are that any benefit from the low level of affordable housing, including a lack of a Community Land Trust, will not outweigh the harm that the size and scale of harm that parts of the development will cause to the local area's character; that theit
+The three reasons that Southwark will give the Inquiry for their decision are that any benefit from the low level of affordable housing, including a lack of a Community Land Trust, will not outweigh the harm that the scale of parts of the development will cause to Peckham's character; that their was not enough affordable and social rented housing and that the lost Aylesham retail floorspace was not being fully replaced, both contrary to the Southwark Plan 2022.
+The Committee also asked that any relocation strategy for displaced traders return to them for a final decision (citing B Triangle as a precedent, another BH development - LINK)

 The Berkeley story - £84m profit, but only 50 social rented homes